School-related gender-based violence: Limited evidence

 Emerging, but limited, evidence base on what works, although this is an area that is receiving increasing attention.
 The few evaluations of SRGBV interventions that currently exist vary greatly in methodology, rigour, scale and scope.
 This makes it difficult to identify best practice and draw conclusions about effective strategies that can be transferred to other settings.
 There is also a growing body of promising practices and existing knowledge that has not yet been fully documented.

 Insufficient data and research

 As previously mentioned, many challenges slow down the reporting and impact on the quality of providing reliable data regarding certain types of violence.
 This implies data is incomplete in contexts such as sexual orientation, race/ethnicity, and disability among others.
 This is important as all of these contexts are important to fight against SRGBV.
 According to a recent study by USAID, to tackle SRGBV it is necessary to rely on large-scale studies which include findings that can be compared across countries; studies showing different forms of SRGBV, connections between behavior change and a discrepancy between research and practice.
 It is necessary to invest in strong data management system tools which divide data and will make it easier for people to analyze it.

-Six guiding strategies for national action

-Leadership: Laws, policies and education reform

-Governments should demonstrate leadership at the national level by: